 Language for Living Trust

 At the termination of the trust, Trustee will distribute the remaining trust assets to The Community Foundation of Southern Indiana, Inc. to be held as a component fund known as the “__________________ Fund.”
 This fund was separately created for the charitable purposes agreed to by me and The Community Foundation of Southern Indiana.

 Distribution to Charity.
 Upon the death of the survivor Recipient, the Trustee shall distribute all of the then principal and income of the Trust (other than any amount due either of the Recipients or their estates, under the provisions above) to THE COMMUNITY FOUNDATION OF SOUTHERN INDIANA (hereinafter referred to as the “Charitable Organization”) to be held as a component fund in accordance with the terms of the agreement with the Foundation for the “_______________ Fund.”
 If the Charitable Organization is not an organization described in sections 170(b)(1)(A), 170(c), 2055(a), and 2522(a) of the Code at the time when any principal or income of the Trust is to be distributed to it, then the Trustee shall distribute such

 principal or income to such one or more organizations described in sections 170(b)(1)(A), 170(c), 2055(a), and 2522(a) as the Trustee shall select in its sole discretion.

 Questions on your options?

-If you have questions about the Community Foundation, our funds, or how you can use us to give back, please call Kenton Wooden at (812) 948-4662 or email him at email@example.com.
+If you have questions about the Community Foundation, our funds, or how you can use us to give back, please call Linda Speed at (812) 948-4662 or email her at email@example.com.